Memory SystemMemory Management

 • Date — When it was added

-• Actions — Edit and delete buttons
+• Actions — Pin, Mute, Edit, and Delete buttons

 Adding a Learning